John Noland: In popular culture

 In the 1999 film Ride with the Devil, depicting a group of fictionalized Missouri bushwhackers similar to those of Quantrill's Raiders, the character of Daniel Holt was representative of Quantrill's John Noland.
-The film depicted him including his discomfort with his fellow bushwhackers' racism.
+The film depicted him, including his discomfort with his fellow bushwhackers' racism.
 The film also shows the fictional Holt participating in Quantrill's raid on Lawrence, Kansas.

-Ride with the Devil, received criticism from two historians for blurring the lives of John Noland and the fictional Daniel Holt.
-They claimed that, some fans have also confused the motivations expressed by Holt in the film, to the real John Noland.
+Ride with the Devil received criticism from two historians for blurring the lives of John Noland and the fictional Daniel Holt.
+They claimed that some fans have also confused the motivations expressed by Holt in the film with the real John Noland.
 Contrary to the film, John Noland was not free.
 He revealed his enslaved status during the war.
-Francis Asbury Noland was not gunned down by Jayhawkers and he lived until 1867.
+Francis Asbury Noland was not gunned down by Jayhawkers, and he lived until 1867.